 Facilities for land based and marine aquacultural operations should be protected from incompatible adjacent or nearby land uses.

 Land based and marine aquacultural activity should not be considered a nuisance if carried out in a reasonable manner and within applicable regulations.
-Restrictions should not be imposed on aquacultural activities unless they are necessary for preserving the public health, welfare, and safety.
+Restrictions should not be imposed on aquacultural activities unless they are necessary for preserving ecological function of shoreline areas or the public health, welfare, and safety.

 Proposed residential and other uses in aquacultural areas should be developed in a manner that minimizes potential conflicts with aquaculture operations.

-Aquacultural activities should be undertaken in a way that minimizes adverse impacts, such as views from upland property and general environmental quality.
+Aquacultural activities should be undertaken in a way that minimizes adverse impacts, such as noise, lights, and views from upland property and general environmental quality.

 Aquacultural operations that draw on groundwater supplies should not degrade the quality nor substantially reduce the quantity of groundwater.